farahatsaafan/AI-Puzzle-Solver/README.md

 - Applied uninformed and informed search algorithms
 - Optimized solution path using heuristic evaluation
 - Measured performance by number of steps and time taken
+> ⚠️ Note: Source code is not available publicly.
+> This repository documents the project overview and methodology.